-And as higher borrowing costs began to weigh heavily on property prices nationwide, Brisbane’s market has held strong.
+And as higher borrowing costs began to weigh heavily on property prices nationwide, Brisbane’s market has remained the most robust.

-Prices in Brisbane only began to drop this month, for the first time since the pandemic began in early 2020.
+Prices in Brisbane only began to drop in mid-2022, for the first time since the pandemic began in early 2020.

-And it was the prestige property market in particular which has enjoyed a flurry of interest from Sydneysiders and Melbournians looking to uproot and relocate further north to a lifestyle suburb.
+And it was the prestige property market in particular which has enjoyed a flurry of interest from Sydneysiders and Melbournians looking to uproot and relocate further north in a lifestyle suburb.

-And the data leaves no doubt which parts of the state the wealthiest residents prefer.
+And the data leaves no doubt about which parts of the state the wealthiest residents prefer.

 Queensland’s top 10 list is topped by a $28.5 million house at 24 Arakoon Crescent, Sunshine Beach in Noosa, which sold in April.

 The 4-bedroom 636 sqm oceanfront property fetched more than double what was paid for it less than a year ago.

 The sale also marks the highest price paid on sought-after Arakoon Crescent to date, blitzing the $21.5 million price tag paid for number 4 on the same coveted street earlier in February, which places it second on the list.

 In third place was 159 Hedges Avenue on Mermaid beach which sold for $21 million in April.